wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 Before you add your application to wercker it is important to understand the basics of how wercker builds and tests your software.

 * Wercker builds your code on every `git push`
-* It gets the code by cloning the git repository and checking out the correct commit.
+* It fetches the code by cloning the git repository and checking out the correct commit.
-* An sandboxed environment is started that represents your stack of choice.
+* A sandboxed environment is started that represents your stack of choice.
 * The build pipeline is executed within this sandboxed environment.

 This sandboxed environment is a set of virtual machines that wercker starts.
 These virtual machines are called boxes.
-There is at least one box, that box is used to execute the build pipeline.
+There is at least one box, the box that is used to execute the build pipeline.
 It should contain all the software that the build pipeline depends on.
 Wercker offers predefined boxes for common development stacks like Ruby, Python and NodeJS.
 But wercker also allows you to create your own box.
 Something I [have done for go](https://github.com/pjvds/box-golang).

 ## Adding an wercker.yml

 For this project you want to use my golang box.
-You can tell this to wercker by adding an `wercker.yml` file with set the `box` element to `pjvds/golang`.
+You can wercker know by adding a `wercker.yml` file with the `box` element set to `pjvds/golang`.

     $ echo "box: pjvds/golang" > wercker.yml
     $ git add wercker.yml
     $ git commit -m 'Adds wercker.yml'
     $ git push origin master

 The golang box has - like most boxes at wercker - sensible defaults.
-The default for the go build pipeline is to execute the following command:
+These defaults for the go build pipeline are the following:

 * Setup Go environment
 * Execute `go get ./..` command to get dependencies